surajsharma/Crossword/README.md

 #TODO

-1. Tracking active cell accurately ✅
 2. Moving to next/previous (on Backspace) cell
-3. Highlighting clue when editing the word
-4. Bug: Word does not highlight when editing, only single cell
+3. Word does not highlight when editing, only single cell
-5. Bug: check answers does not check against place